ntt-dkiku/evrp-eps/README.md

-# Electric Vehicle Routing for Emergency Power Supply: Toward Telecom Base Station Relief
+# Electric Vehicle Routing for Emergency Power Supply: Towards Telecom Base Station Relief
 This repo is the official implementation of Electric Vehicle Routing for Emergency Power Supply with Deep Reinforcement Learning (AAMAS 2024, extended abstract).
 Please check also [the project page](https://ntt-dkiku.github.io/rl-evrpeps/).